This is a guest post by Prudence Sinclair.

 What are some examples of living an Ikigai kind of life?

 Think about someone who has a real passion for cooking.
+You can consider gifting some on who is passionate about cooking with Legend’s cast iron and other high-performance cooking tools to show your care and love for them.
 They have had a knack for cooking or baking since they were young and it is an activity they enjoy immensely.
 And just about everyone is willing to pay for a delicious meal someone else cooked.
 Feeding others delicious food made with love is one terrific example of the intersection of Ikigai.

 There are many people who have always had a love and passion for animals.
 And they are also very good at science and good handling animals.
 These people may become veterinarians or marine biologists or zoologists, combining their passion, love, skills and getting paid for it while helping the world at large.